davidvonthenen/document-rag-guide/Document_Search_for_Better_AI_Governance.md

   Run **LT** for durability and **HOT** for volatile/experimental workloads with different SLAs.
 Capacity planning follows standard OpenSearch practices; snapshots on LT provide point-in-time attestations.

 * **Use case**
   A policy assistant for a financial firm ingests manuals and memos into **LT**.
-Queries hit **LT and HOT** in parallel; per-store top hits are interleaved and highlighted.
+Queries hit **LT and HOT** in parallel; the merged hit list is optionally re-ranked externally with BM25 before being highlighted.
 Everything runs in-VPC with enterprise auth.

 ### **NetApp Infrastructure Customers**